Systems are Not Always Easy Part 2: Unblocking

 I find by scheduling it, doing it early, and surrounding it by incentives makes things that suck, suck less.

 Also finding an accountability buddy, or accoutabilabuddy as I like to say, is indispensable.
 It might be hard to find someone at first (or it might be too easy) but I’m sure someone out there is willing to give you that disapproving stare and tell you that you absolutely gotta do this thing.
-I would not have learned Japanese on my own, and I still wouldn’t be doing it either if not for having a regular study partner to both keep me in check, and also for me to keep them motivated as well.
+I would not have learned Japanese on my own, and I still would not be doing it either if not for having a regular study partner to both keep me in check, and also for me to keep them motivated as well.

 So if you are having problems with your system; ask yourself why but don’t take the first answer.
 Keep digging in and make sure it’s not what you are putting into the system, or that the things in your system need more processing still.
 Your system shouldn’t be the source of your stress, it should be what is helping enable you to get more done and not forget what really matters most to you.
 All systems have an overhead and require maintenance but your gains should be exponential if you tend to it.